 What are the funding needs for an applicant while working at a host site and how is this evaluated and established?

-The fellows will receive a stipend of $5000 administered through the University of Wisconsin-Madison in two increments, one at the beginning of the fellowship, the second half at the halfway point, with the precondition of excellent performance as evaluated by EDI and the host site mentor.
-This stipend is intended to support the fellow’s room and board at the host site as well as travel back home.
-EDI will pay for the fellow’s travel from the data publishing workshop at UNM in Albuquerque to the host site if there are no UW-Madison travel restrictions due to COVID-19.
+The Fellows will receive a stipend of $5000 administered through the University of Wisconsin-Madison in two increments, one at the beginning of the fellowship, the second half at the halfway point, with the precondition of excellent performance as evaluated by EDI and the host site mentor.
+This stipend is intended to support the Fellow’s room and board at the host site as well as travel back home.
+EDI will pay for the Fellow’s travel to the host site if there are no UW-Madison travel restrictions due to COVID-19.

-There is no expectation that the fellows stay involved with the hosts after the fellowship.
-In the past, some fellows were hired by their host sites or remained connected based on research collaborations.
+There is no expectation that the Fellows stay involved with the hosts after the fellowship.
+In the past however, some Fellows were hired by their hostprojects or remained connected based on research collaborations.